tasneem1998/user-management/README.md

     c. last column for Actions
     > npm i --save @fortawesome/fontawesome-svg-core @fortawesome/free-solid-svg-icons @fortawesome/react-fontawesome
     use icons for actions (i.e. View, Edit, Delete)
-13. Make users folder contaning AddUser.js, UpdateUser.js, ShowUser.js
+13. Make users folder contaning CreateUser.js, UpdateUser.js, ShowUser.js
-    a.
-Add User
+14. CREATE User
     -> Add user using POST method of axios
     -> Redirect to home page using "useHistory().push()"
-    b.
-Update User ( using dynamic routing - useParams() in UpdateUser.js to get id ) GET API to prefill data (into useEffect() loadUsers()) PUT API to update user (on button click of update user)
+15. UPDATE User ( using dynamic routing - useParams() in UpdateUser.js to get id )
+    when click on Edit icon redirect to /users/edit/id GET method API with axios to prefill data (into useEffect() loadUsers()) PUT method API with axios to update user (on button click of update user)
-14.
+14. DELETE User
+    click on Delete icon it will call DELETE API metho by passing id of user and reload the users data by get method
+15. READ (i.e. SHOW) User ( using dynamic routing - useParams() in ShowUser.js to get id )
+    click on View icon it will redirect to /users/id which call API with GET method by passing id of user

+Thanks